 The reason why I provided these project descriptions is just to save you some time wondering what to do and give you some preliminary ideas, so that you can start thinking about your own proposed system.
 So, this is just to start you thinking about the issues.
 You can add or subtract anything that you feel would be appropriate.

 You should also check what the student groups in the past years did.

 If you choose to work from an existing project, your main task for the proposal is to describe how different will be your project from the projects that were done by past students in this course.

 You can find example past proposals by student groups in the download materials provided on project pages.
-They are not posted as separate documents, but they are included in the final reports, in the section called “Customer Statement of Requirements (CSR)”.
+They are not posted as separate documents, but they are included in the final reports, in the section called “Customer Problem Statement”.

 You may borrow ideas and implementation from past projects

 as much as you like.
 It is fine that you borrow 100% from a past project, take everything and then build on top of it!

 In fact, this approach would be preferred instead of seeing you reinvent the wheel.

 However, what is important is that you contribute new value!
 For example, you can implement better some features/functions from an existing project; your implementation may be faster, or easier to use.
 Or, you may add novel features / extensions to an existing project.